FGtatsuro/ansible-ruby/README.md

 Notes
 -----

-Installed Ruby version depends on the contents package system of each platform provides.
+1. Installed Ruby version depends on the contents package system of each platform provides.

   - Debian: APT
   - OSX: Homebrew

   But at least, this role ensures that the supported platforms install Ruby(>= 2.0).
   This version constraints is needed to run Serverspec.

+2. And this role installs not only ruby interpreter, but also Bundler.

 License
 -------